The Romantic Story of Margaret Catchpole: Novel and play

-Laurence Irving, son of Sir Henry Irving produced a play on Catchpole which premiered in 1911.
+Laurence Irving, son of Sir Henry Irving, also produced a play on Catchpole which premiered in 1911.

 Production

 Spencer had produced three films based on plays by Alfred Dampier under the direction of Alfred Rolfe and wanted to make a fourth.
 However Rolfe left Spencer to run the Australian Photo-Play Company so Raymond Longford, who had worked on the earlier films as an actor, stepped in as director.

 The film was shot in July 1911.
 No screenwriter was credited.

 It enabled Lottie Lyell to demonstrate her skills as a horsewoman.
 Spencer's own horse "Arno", specially imported from England, appears.

 The first half of the film, the section set in England, survives today.
 Comprising 1,596 feet at 24 minutes it is the earliest surviving example of the work of Lyell and Raymond Longford.

-Release
+Release and reception

 The film was successful at the box office and received strong reviews.
 The critic from The Sydney Morning Herald stated that: